Materials-Consortia/OPTIMADE/optimade.md

 For these queries to succeed, the following behavior is suggested:

-* if a database receives a query filter with universal Optimade properties (i.e. defined without a database prefix, and deemed universal for all databases), or a property with the database's private prefix (e.g. cod for the COD database), then the database
+* if a database receives a query filter with universal OPTiMaDe properties (i.e. defined without a database prefix, and deemed universal for all databases), or a property with the database's private prefix (e.g. cod for the COD database), then the database